Emergency Medical Services (EMS)

 How competitive is the fellowship application process?

-Although there are still more positions available than applicants, the fellowship application process may become more competitive over the next several years.
+Although more positions are currently available than applicants, the fellowship application process may become more competitive over the next several years.
 The designation of EMS board certification has led to a surge in interest in fellowship training.
 EMS is also a field rapidly growing in physician involvement and research.

 Requirements to apply

-EMS fellowships are open to any board-eligible or board-certified physicians, however the vast majority of applicants come from emergency medicine.
+EMS fellowships are open to any board-eligible or board-certified physicians; however, virtually all applicants come from emergency medicine.

 Suggested elective rotations to take during residency